An overhead view taken from a drone shows a Black man being placed against a police SUV as he is arrested during daytime.

 Following criticism from activists and the public over what they called last-minute changes that watered down the board’s powers, the council voted to revise the ordinance.
 On Nov.
 16, it was amended to allow members of the public to sue the city if it does not follow the ordinance, and require the city to inform the board within 30 days after it uses new surveillance technologies.

-“It’s not perfect, but it’s a lot better,” Kris Kelly, the co-chair of the Solano County chapter of the ACLU, said at the council meeting.
-Two Vallejo officers killed Kelly’s brother Mario Romero in 2012.
+“It’s not perfect, but it’s a lot better,” Kris Kelley, the co-chair of the Solano County chapter of the ACLU, said at the council meeting.
+Two Vallejo officers killed Kelley’s brother Mario Romero in 2012.

 The city council appointed the board’s first seven members on March 8.